MathClubISIB/mathclubisib.github.io/content/resources/general_problems/index.md

 But no quasi-perfect numbers have been found so far... want to try and show something more?

-(Thanks to Shrivathsa Pandelu for sharing this problem)
+(Thanks to Shrivathsa Pandelu (B. Math, 2020) for sharing this problem)

 ## All Roads Lead to "Rome"